-The obvious answer of “should I go to art school” is just go to art school, you have to start somewhere.
-There are many universities around that specialize in art and many of them are very good at what they do, but of course, many of them fall very short.
-If you plan to go the way of an art school, definitely research it, who are the instructors, how long have they been teaching, have they worked professionally, and so forth.
-The background of your art instructor is going to be the most defining aspect of them, check their resume and especially their portfolio.
-You’d would also be amazed how many schools will have a student graduate and they immediately hire them to teach even though that student has no field experience, this is why you want to check their resume.
+The obvious answer to “should I go to art school” is just go to art school; you have to start somewhere.
+There are many universities around that specialize in art, and many of them are very good at what they do, but of course, many of them fall very short.
+If you plan to go the way of an art school, definitely research it.
+Who are the instructors?
+How long have they been teaching?
+Have they worked professionally, and so forth?
+The background of your art instructor is going to be the most defining aspect of them; check their resume and especially their portfolio.
+You would also be amazed at how many schools will have a student graduate and they immediately hire them to teach even though that student has no field experience.
+This is why you want to check their resume.

-Aside the learning side of it, this post wouldn’t be complete without the financial side of things.
+Aside from the learning side of it, this post wouldn’t be complete without the financial side of things.
 Most schools, as I was unfortunate enough to find out the hard way, are great at making it look like you don’t owe that much as you progress through.
 The financials can often be broken apart and hidden throughout the site.
-By law they have to show you what you owe, but it doesn’t have to be easy.
-I checked on my finances many times and it never seemed like I owed much and nobody seemed to be very helpful in tracking this information down.
-The day I graduated, suddenly it was incredibly easy to tell me just how hefty my bill was and all the information magically appeared in one easy-to-access location.
+By law, they have to show you what you owe, but it doesn’t have to be easy.
+I checked on my finances many times, and it never seemed like I owed much, and nobody seemed to be very helpful in tracking this information down.
+The day I graduated, suddenly it was incredibly easy to tell me just how hefty my bill was, and all the information magically appeared in one easy-to-access location.

-Though plans like the IBR (income-based repayment) saves many students asses by letting them pay back an amount based on how much they make, you also never truly hit the repayment amount and you will end up paying for 25 years and the interest still accumulates while you pay your minimums (which sometimes doesn’t even cover all the interest).
-After 25 years the debt is cleared but then it’s transferred over to a tax credit and you don’t have to pay back as much but the bill will still be very high.
-This is the aspect you have to be very weary of and it’s a big point I call out when people ask if they should go to art school.
+Though plans like the IBR (income-based repayment) save many students’ assets by letting them pay back an amount based on how much they make, you also never truly hit the repayment amount, and you will end up paying for 25 years, and the interest still accumulates while you pay your minimums (which sometimes don’t even cover all the interest).
+After 25 years, the debt is cleared, but then it’s transferred over to a tax credit, and you don’t have to pay back as much, but the bill will still be very high.
+This is the aspect you have to be very wary of, and it’s a big point I call out when people ask if they should go to art school.
 I can tell you, student loans are one of the most stressful things in my life.
-An no, you cannot go to school, rack up a bunch of debt and then file bankruptcy to get rid of it.
+And no, you cannot go to school, rack up a bunch of debt, and then file bankruptcy to get rid of it.
 Student loans are one of the few things you cannot get rid of through bankruptcy unless you have very specific conditions.
 I get asked about that a lot too.

 If you can pay per course, that’s the best way to go.
 I was young and didn’t know better, but as is life.